timrogers/lloydstsb/README.md

 ### Limitations

 * I haven't tested this with savings account, so it may well mess the script up and cause exceptions.
 I'll need to open a savings account to test this.
-* The `identifier` of an account is unstructured, ie. you don't know what type of data it is, it's just a string ripped out from the page
+* It will only show a limited number of transactions - it doesn't navigate through the different pages

 ### License